Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 - Using shake Parmesan cheese can save some steps and money.
 I've made this dish with freshly grated Parmesan as well as shaking it from the can—both are yummy.
 Don't be embarrassed.
 I love the canned stuff, and I've always got it in the frig.

 Time-Saving Dinner Tips

 - Although they might be a little pricier, you can find shredded carrots and pre-cut broccoli florets in the produce department.
 They're usually located by the pre-packaged salads.

 - Prepare this meal the day before.
-Stick in the frig overnight and then reheat in the oven when needed.
-I personally love leftovers and this is a dish that keeps nicely and tastes even better the second time.
+Stick it in the frig overnight, and then reheat in the oven when needed.
+I personally love leftovers, and this is a dish that keeps nicely and tastes even better the second time.